Irrevocable Trust (noun):

 If you are contemplating an early termination of an irrevocable trust, consider the following:

-- Review the terms of the trust.
+- First of all, review the terms of the trust.
 Is the trustee given the authority to terminate a trust under certain circumstances?

 - Consider whether all or most of the beneficiaries are in agreement with the plan to terminate the trust early.